Published 06 Dec 2018

 Changes to Affordable Home Ownership

-Shared Ownership allows people to buy a share of a home – rather than the whole house – and then buy a greater share over time as they can afford to.
+Shared Ownership allows people to buy a share of a home – rather than the whole property – and then buy a greater share over time when they can afford to.
 They pay rent on the rest of the property.

 Previously, these were allocated in several different ways, including criteria set by local councils.
 For example, whether potential buyers worked in the local area or if they were already in council housing.
 This now has changed.